-Legally, there is no obligation to maintain a property insured.
-In commercial leases or leases of property to be used as offices, usually the lessor demands that the lessee insure the leased property.
-In properties to be used for residential purposes, usually the lessee is not required to insure the leased property.

-Lease agreements shall be maintained and are binding upon the new owner.
+13. Who is usually responsible for insuring the leased premises?
+Legally, there is no obligation to insure leased property.
+In commercial leases or leases of property to be used as offices, the landlord typically demands that the tenant insure the leased property.
+In properties to be used for residential purposes, the tenant is not typically required to insure the leased property.
+14. Will the lease survive if the owner sells the leased premises?
+Lease agreements will be maintained upon a sale of the leased premises and are binding upon the new owner.

 Yes.
-If the foreclosure is due to a mortgage foreclosure, the lessee must be called to court to enforce the lease agreement.
+If the foreclosure is due to a mortgage foreclosure, the tenant must be called to court to enforce the lease agreement.
 If the foreclosure is due to other causes, the lease is maintained.

-4.1 Who has authority over land development and environmental regulation?
+1. Who has authority over land development and environmental regulation?

-Real estate developments are regulated at a local and/or national level, according to the impact of the real estate project.
+Real estate developments are regulated at a local or national level depending on the impact of the real estate project.

-Persons interested in developing projects that have a spatial impact and imply actions of occupation of territory having national importance or that are located in two or more states must seek approval from the National Public Administration (Administrative Office of Permits of the Ministry of the People's Power for the Environment).
+Persons interested in developing projects that have a spatial impact and may occupy territory with national importance or that are located in two or more states must seek approval from the National Public Administration (Administrative Office of Permits of the Ministry of the People's Power for the Environment).

-Projects that have a spatial impact and imply actions of occupation of the territory having regional importance must be approved by the State Public Administration, for the purposes of authorizing the guidelines and provisions of the plans for territorial distribution, once the environmental and sociocultural impact study has been evaluated and approved by the Ministry of the People's Power for the Environment, to incorporate the environmental variable in all stages of the project.
+Projects that have a spatial impact and may occupy territory with regional importance must be approved by the State Public Administration for authorizing the guidelines and provisions of the plans for territorial distribution.
+This will be done once the environmental and sociocultural impact study has been evaluated and approved by the Ministry of the People's Power for the Environment, to incorporate the environmental variable in all stages of the project.

-Projects that have a spatial impact and imply actions of major local territorial occupation must be approved by the Municipal Public Administration for the purposes of authorizing the guidelines and provisions of the territorial distribution plans and the municipal zoning ordinances.
+Projects that have a spatial impact and may occupy major local territory must be approved by the Municipal Public Administration for authorizing the guidelines and provisions of the territorial distribution plans and the municipal zoning ordinances.

-In all cases, the national, state and municipal administration agencies that are competent for granting authorizations and approvals to occupy territory and for determining the fundamental urban variables shall ensure the incorporation of the environmental variable in the programs and projects subject to your supervision and control.
+In all cases, the national, state and municipal administration agencies that are competent to grant authorizations and approvals to occupy territory and for determining the fundamental urban variables will ensure the incorporation of the environmental variable in the programs and projects subject to their supervision and control.

-4.2 What environmental laws affect the use and occupation of real estate?
+2. What environmental laws affect the use and occupation of real estate?

-In general, there are national regulations (laws, decrees and resolutions) that affect the use and occupation of properties, as well as the municipal regulations (ordinances).
-Mainly, these regulations are contained in the Organic Law on the Environment, the Organic Law for Territorial Distribution, the Criminal Law of the Environment and other technical regulations related to environmental matters.
+In general, there are national regulations (laws, decrees and resolutions) that affect the use and occupation of properties as well as the municipal regulations (ordinances).
+Mainly, these regulations are contained in the Organic Law on the Environment, Organic Law Repealing the Organic Law for the Planning and Management of Territorial Distribution, the Criminal Law of the Environment and other technical regulations related to environmental matters.

-4.3 What main permits or licenses are required for building or occupying real estate?
+3. What main permits or licenses are required for building or occupying real estate?

-Generally, they require environmental, health and municipal permits for building or occupying real property, such as authorization to occupy the territory, authorization to affect natural resources, conformity of use, fire department permit, municipal habitability permit and health habitability permit.
+Generally, environmental, health and municipal permits for building or occupying real property are required, such as authorization to occupy the territory, authorization to affect natural resources, conformity of use, fire department permit, municipal habitability permit and health habitability permit.

-The Ministry of the People's Power for the Environment may require, as a prior control mechanism on environmental matters, the filing of an environmental impact study, specific environmental assessments and baseline studies, etc. Also, the Ministry of the People's Power for the Environment may authorize environmental audits, assessments and supervisions as a subsequent control mechanism to confirm compliance with environmental regulations.
+The Ministry of the People's Power for the Environment may require, as a prior control mechanism on environmental matters, the filing of an environmental impact study, specific environmental assessments and baseline studies, etc. In addition, the Ministry of the People's Power for the Environment may authorize environmental audits, assessments and supervisions as a subsequent control mechanism to confirm compliance with environmental regulations.